 Halloween always falls on the 31st of October.
-Here’s a chart that shows on what day of the week Halloween is celebrated—plus, enjoy a brief Halloween history, recipes, crafts, poetry, folklore, and more!
+But what day of the week?
+(We always hope for a weekend.)
+See our Halloween Calendar for 2018, 2019, and 2020—plus, enjoy a brief Halloween history, recipes, crafts, folklore, and more!

 |2018||Wednesday, October 31|

 |2020||Saturday, October 31|

 The origin of Halloween can be traced to the ancient Gaelic festival of Samhain (pronounced sow-in, which rhymes with cow-in), meaning Summer’s End.
 This festival celebrated to mark the end of harvesttime and the beginning of the “dark half” of the year.
 It was a seasonal marker as the ancient Celts bid good-bye to warmth and light as day length shortened.